-- A remote reference is an object that can be used from any processor to refer to an object stored on a particular processor. - A remote call is a request by one processor to call a certain function on certain arguments on another (possibly the same) processor.
-A remote call returns a remote reference.
+- A remote reference is an object that can be used from any processor to refer to an object stored on a particular processor. - Remote references come in two flavors: Future and RemoteChannel. - A remote call is a request by one processor to call a certain function on certain arguments on another (possibly the same) processor.
+A remote call returns a returns a Future to its result.